ZenMoore/NoahAI/ocr/README.md

 # OCR@NoahAI
-Optical Character Recognition : The process of analyzing and recognizing image files of text data to obtain text and layout information.\
+Optical Character Recognition : the process of analyzing and recognizing image files of text data to obtain text and layout information.\
 Here is a survey for SceneOCR: [Scene Text Detection and Recognition: The Deep Learning Era](https://arxiv.org/pdf/1811.04256.pdf)\
 Waiting for an overview for document OCR and handwritten OCR.